A weekend in North Wales

 Day 1 - Morning: Portmeirion

-Portmeirion in Gwynedd, North Wales by technodean2000
+Portmeirion in Gwynedd, North Wales

 On the coast of North Wales you will find a Mediterranean inspired village: Portmeirion.
 Base yourself on this private peninsula and you set yourself up for a wonderful weekend break.
 Spend your first morning exploring Portmeirion.
 It’s a fascinating attraction made up of a central Piazza, a beautiful coastline, a clifftop shell grotto, gardens filled with exotics plants and woodland walks.
 Or maybe you want to relax at the Mermaid Spa?